alantanlc/blog/posts/config-service/README.md

 http://localhost:8888/my-app/prod
 ```

-Then in our `my-app` application, we simply specify the cloud config uri in `resources/application.yaml`:
+Then in our `my-app` application, we simply specify the spring cloud config uri in `resources/application.yaml`:

 ```
 my-app